HL7/VhDir/pages/_includes/endpoint-reference-summary.md

-No mandatory elements; reference to endpoint resource
+#### Complete Summary of the Mandatory Requirements

+This extension is optional.
+If used, it SHALL include a reference to an endpoint resource.